Light Mode

 Jack London

-One of his most famous books, “The Call of the Wild,” follows Buck, a domestic dog taken from his comfortable life in California and forced into the harsh reality of the Alaskan wilderness during the gold rush.
+His famous novel “The Call of the Wild” follows Buck, a powerful domesticated dog stolen from an idyllic home in California and forced into the brutal Klondike gold rush.

 13. 13